toxic-programmer-cell/jsDOMQuestion/BignerLevel/question.md

 7.Get the value from an <input> element with ID username when a button is clicked.✅

-8.Toggle a class highlight on a <div> when it's clicked.
+8.Toggle a class highlight on a <div> when it's clicked.✅

 9.Set the src attribute of an <img> tag to a new URL.